Vegan oil-free coconut flour bread, loaded with nuts and seeds! Made with 4 ingredients, it is also grain-free, gluten-free, and sugar-free.

-It’s 4-Ingredient Coconut Flour Power Bread!
+It’s Vegan Oil-Free Coconut Flour Bread!

 Here’s the beauty of this bread: it is every bit as easy as the original.
 And delicious.
 And awesome.
 The texture is very close to the oat version, and yet…even better.
 Yup.
 Especially when toasted.
+It is:

 When I first started experimenting with a grain-free option for the bread, I changed the proportions of psyllium, flax and water from the original.
 Further, I tried combining several grain-free flours.
 The batches were close, but still off, so I kept testing.